University of North Carolina at Chapel Hill: Rivalries

 The South's Oldest Rivalry between North Carolina and its first opponent, the University of Virginia, was prominent throughout the first third of the twentieth century.
 The 119th meeting in football between two of the top public universities in the east occurred in October 2014.

 One of the fiercest rivalries is with Durham's Duke University.
 Located only eight miles from each other, the schools regularly compete in both athletics and academics.
 The Carolina-Duke rivalry is most intense, however, in basketball.
 With a combined eleven national championships in men's basketball, both teams have been frequent contenders for the national championship for the past thirty years.
 The rivalry has been the focus of several books, including Will Blythe's To Hate Like This Is to Be Happy Forever and was the focus of the HBO documentary Battle for Tobacco Road: Duke vs Carolina.
-Duke was Carolina's biggest rival from the 1930s until the early 1960s, when Duke's declining athletic program shifted Carolina's rival focus to North Carolina State.

 Carolina holds an in-state rivalry with fellow Tobacco Road school, North Carolina State University.
 Since the mid-1970s, however, the Tar Heels have shifted their attention to Duke following a severe decline in NC State's basketball program (and the resurgence of Duke's basketball program) that reached rock bottom during Roy Williams' tenure as evidenced by their 4–36 record against the Tar Heels.
 The Wolfpack faithful still consider the rivalry the most bitter in the state despite the fact that it's been decades since Tar Heel supporters have acknowledged NC State as a rival.
 Combined, the two schools hold eight NCAA Championships and 27 ACC Championships in basketball.
 Students from each school often exchange pranks before basketball and football games.

 Rushing Franklin

 While students previously held "Beat Duke" parades on Franklin Street before sporting events, today students and sports fans have been known to spill out of bars and residence halls upon the victory of one of Carolina's sports teams.
 In most cases, a Franklin Street "bonfire" celebration is due to a victory by the men's basketball team, although other Franklin Street celebrations have stemmed from wins by the women's basketball team and women's soccer team.
 The first known student celebration on Franklin Street came after the 1957 men's basketball team capped their perfect season with a national championship victory over the Kansas Jayhawks.
 From then on, students have flooded the street after important victories.
 After a Final Four victory in 1981 and the men's basketball team won the 1982 NCAA Championship, Franklin Street was painted blue by the fans who had rushed the street.
-This event has led local vendors to stop selling Carolina blue paint as the Tar Heels near the national championship.